magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture.md

 This tool creates a new fixture using data from a database table you specified using the `--entity_type` argument.

-Below is the generated Widget fixture located in `<magento_root>/dev/tests/functional/tests/app/Magento/Widget/Test/Fixture/Widget.xml`.
+Following is the generated Widget fixture located in `<magento_root>/dev/tests/functional/tests/app/Magento/Widget/Test/Fixture/Widget.xml`.

 {% highlight xml%}